Connect PC to USB port on printer Download and run “Pronterface”

 Failing SD card reader board:

-So it’s possible the SD card reader daughter board is acting up and causing intermittent failures.
+So it’s possible (rare) the SD card reader daughter board is acting up and causing intermittent failures.

 Failing SD card reader board resolution:

 Remove the SD card from your printer and plug a USB cable from your Anycubic to your PC to run the print directly from your slicer.
-I’m literally 15min from completion on a 7hr Cura to Chiron test print (1 of 3) to determine if my SD card reader is flaking out.
-Just one of the reasons I decided to make this list.
+(At the time of this writing I was literally 15min from completion on a 7hr Cura/PC to Chiron test print (1 of 3) to determine if my SD card reader is flaking out.
+Just one of the reasons I decided to make this list.)

 In my experience broken wiring normally affects the hot bed where the power and thermistor wiring come off the bed and begin running down the Chiron frame.
 They really need a cable plug assembly mounted to the bed that reduces stress on this cable and allows you to simply unplug the connector from the bed to replace or service it.
 You could build it into the bed clamp assembly for added strength.